ASSESSMENT PRESS RELEASE FOR 2023

 Property owners should review the amount noted as “Total Valuation Used to Calculate Tax”, and determine if it is the approximate value of their property if sold January 1, 2023.
 If they agree with the value, owners are not required to respond.

-Property owners have the right to appeal the market value stated on their assessment schedule; however, this must be done within 30 days of the postmark on the assessment schedule.
-For 2016, the deadline is May 16th.
+Property owners have the right to appeal the market value stated on their assessment schedule; however, this must be done within 30 days after the postmark on the assessment schedule.
+For 2023, the deadline is April 28th, 2023.
 Upon request, staff will review the characteristic information for the property with the owner to ensure the information is accurate.
-During this review, the property owner should provide any information they would like to have considered as an appraisal, market analysis, special conditions or influences they feel may affect the property value.
+During this review, the property owner should provide any information they would like to have considered; an appraisal, market analysis, special conditions or influences they feel may affect the property value.

-Ms. Stephens reminds Wyoming Veterans the deadline for applying for their property exemption is May 23RD.
+Ms. Stephens reminds Wyoming Veterans and widows of Veterans, the deadline for applying for their property exemption is the 4th Monday in May, which is May 22rd 2023.
 If discharge papers and information necessary to qualify for the exemption have previously been provided, notification may be done by calling the office.